Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Spread & Total Prediction for Texas vs. Xavier

-Texas is 17-16-0 against the spread this season compared to Xavier's 17-15-0 ATS record.
-A total of 15 out of the Longhorns' games this season have hit the over, and 20 of the Musketeers' games have gone over.
-In the last 10 contests, Texas has a 7-3 record against the spread while going 7-3 overall.
+Texas has compiled a 17-16-0 record against the spread this season, while Xavier is 17-15-0.
+The Longhorns have hit the over in 15 games, while Musketeers games have gone over 20 times.
+The teams score 158.9 points per game, 10.4 more points than this matchup's total.
+In the past 10 contests, Texas has a 7-3 record against the spread while going 7-3 overall.
 Xavier has gone 5-5 against the spread and 7-3 overall in its last 10 matches.

-Put your picks to the test and bet on college basketball with BetMGM Sportsbook.

 Texas Performance Insights